avaughn271/AdmixtureBayes/README.md

 # AdmixtureBayes

 ## Purpose
 AdmixtureBayes is a program to generate, analyze, and plot posterior samples of admixture graphs (phylogenies incorporating admixture events) given an allele count file.
+AdmixtureBayes is currently maintained by [Andrew Vaughn](https://nielsen-lab.github.io/team/andrew-vaughn).
+Please report any strange results, errors, or code suggestions to him at [ahv36@berkeley.edu](mailto:ahv36@berkeley.edu).

 ## Installation